ewoks-kit/ewokscore/doc/reference/specs.rst

             "conditions": [{"source_output": "result", "value": 10}]
         }
 * *on_error* (optional): A special condition "the source task raises an exception".
 Cannot be used in combination with *conditions*.
 * *required* (optional): Marks the link as required when set to ``True``.
-Forces the link to be non-required if ``False``.
+Forces the link to be optional if ``False``.
   A target node can only be executed after all its required predecessors have executed successfully.
-  If a target has multiple required incoming links, it will be scheduled once all corresponding source tasks have completed (and may be scheduled multiple times as additional non-required inputs arrive).
+  If a target has multiple required incoming links, it will be scheduled once all corresponding source tasks have completed (and may be scheduled multiple times as additional optional inputs arrive).

   If the attribute is not explicitly specified (default behaviour), the link is considered required when it is unconditional (i.e. has no *conditions* nor ``on_error=True``) and all ancestors of the source node are connected through required links.
-Otherwise, the link is treated as non-required.
+Otherwise, the link is treated as optional.
 * *cache_if_optional* (optional): Cache inputs from this link for subsequent calls.
 The inputs from required links are always cached.
-Only one non-required non-cached input is cached.
-Non-required cached imputs are cached like required inputs.
+Only one optional non-cached input is cached.
+Optional cached inputs are cached like required inputs.

 Node execution semantics